Turn-To: Racing career

 As a two-year-old with Henry Moreno aboard, Turn-to won the Garden State Futurity and the Saratoga Special.
 He also won the Flamingo Stakes at three.

 Retirement

 Upon retirement, Turn-to initially stood at stud at Claiborne Farm before being moved to Spendthrift Farm after a disagreement between Guggenheim and Arthur B. Hancock.

 His very successful progeny include First Landing, Hail To Reason, Best Turn, and Sir Gaylord.

-Turn-to died in 1973 and is buried at Green Gates Farm, which is now part of Spendthrift Farm near Lexington, Kentucky.
+Turn-to died on June 15, 1973 and is buried at Green Gates Farm, which is now part of Spendthrift Farm near Lexington, Kentucky.
+He was euthanized due to intestinal complications.